Literacy: A Whole School Approach

 World Book Day: We participate in the annual celebration to promote our love of reading.
 Staff and students participate in literacy focused activities through the school such as reading and writing competitions, literacy quizzes and sharing our favourite stories with one another.

-RISE Lessons: All Year 7 and 8 students receive a weekly reading lesson which we call RISE (Read, Investigate, Succeed and Enjoy).
-During these lessons, every class will focus on a novel which gives students the opportunity to develop their confidence in reading by practicing reading aloud and using key reading skills such as skimming and scanning to help develop their comprehension.
+Reading for Pleasure Lessons: All KS3 students receive a bi-weekly reading lesson which we call Reading for Pleasure.
+During these lessons, every class will focus on a novel, play or poetry which gives students the opportunity to develop their confidence in reading.
+Pupils can practice reading aloud and using key reading skills such as skimming and scanning to help develop their comprehension.

-Competitions: Key Stage 3, 4 and 5 are invited to participate in Creative writing competitions launched nationwide by Young Writers each term.
-We have had many students’ work published since 2019.
+Competitions: Key Stage 3, 4 and 5 are invited to participate in Creative writing competitions launched nationwide by Young Writers each half term.
+These competitions offer pupils an opportunity to read beyond their curriculum for inspiration to write creatively and the topic changes each time.
+Over the years, pupils have written poetry, short stories and more.
+We have had hundreds of students’ work published since 2019.

 Book Clubs: There is a KS3 and KS4 lunchtime book club whereby students are invited to share their personal reading experiences.